 The Defined Benefit Pension Plan, a qualified church 401(a) defined benefit retirement plan, provides a monthly benefit as defined by the plan’s formula, for as long as you live.
 Your employer is responsible for enrollment and for paying the full dues amount (cost) for pension plan participation.
 You do not contribute to the cost, and you do not need to take any action.
-Pastors in installed positions participate as of the first day of the call.
-Otherwise, ministers and employees begin participating when they are enrolled.
+If you are a pastor in an installed position, you participate as of the first day of the call.
+Otherwise, you begin participating when you are enrolled.

 Your pension grows as you accumulate pension credits over time.
 It can also grow through experience apportionments, which are discretionary permanent increases in credits or benefits granted periodically by the Board of Directors of the Board of Pensions.